Charles de Foucauld: Death

-On 1 December 1916, de Foucauld was dragged from his hermitage by a group of tribal bandits led by El Madani ag Soba, who was connected with the Senussi Bedouin.
+On 1 December 1916, de Foucauld was dragged from the bordj of Tamanrasset by a group of tribal bandits, led by El Madani ag Soba, who was connected with the Senussi Bedouin.
 They intended to kidnap de Foucauld.
-However they were interrupted by two Méharistes of the French Camel Corps.
+However, they were interrupted by two Méharistes of the French Camel Corps.
 One startled bandit (15-year-old Sermi ag Thora) shot de Foucauld through the head, killing him instantly.
 The Méharistes were also shot dead.
 The murder was witnessed by sacristan and servant Paul Embarek, an African Arab former slave liberated and instructed by de Foucauld.
-The Islamic Tuareg people burying him the morning after his death is evidence of de Foucauld's friendship with them.
+The Islamic Tuareg people buried him the morning after his death, which was evidence of de Foucauld's friendship with them.

 The French authorities continued for years searching for the bandits involved.
-In 1943 El Madani fled French forces in Libya to the remote South Fezzan.
+In 1943, El Madani fled French forces in Libya to the remote South Fezzan.
 Sermi ag Thora was apprehended and executed at Djanet in 1944.

-In April 1929, the mortal remains of Charles de Foucauld were transferred to the oasis of El Meniaa to a tomb in the cemetery near the local parish of St. Joseph.
+After his assassination, de Foucauld's naked body was hastily buried at the scene of the event.
+Only in April 1929, the mortal remains of Charles de Foucauld were transferred to the oasis of El Meniaa to a dignified tomb in the cemetery near the local parish of St. Joseph.

-Veneration and Canonization
+Veneration

-De Foucauld was beatified by Cardinal José Saraiva Martins on 13 November 2005, on behalf of Pope Benedict XVI.
+Charles de Foucauld was beatified by Cardinal José Saraiva Martins on 13 November 2005, on behalf of Pope Benedict XVI.
 (Note: Pope Benedict XVI changed the procedure for beatification such that the pope no longer presides at beatification ceremonies, but instead the prefect of the Congregation for the Causes of Saints.)

 On 27 May 2020, Pope Francis issued a decree which approved a second miracle, clearing the way for de Foucauld to be canonized.
 On 4 March 2022, a papal consistory opened the way for the canonization which took place on 15 May 2022, together with a number of others including Titus Brandsma.

+Pope Leo XIV sees de Foucauld as one of several saints who, during their lives, "discovered that the poorest are not only objects of our compassion, but teachers of the Gospel.
+It is not a question of 'bringing' God to them, but of encountering [God] among them."

-His feast is on 1 December; the liturgical colour is white.
+His feast is on 1 December.